Birds, butterflies and bees

-There are several wild bee colonies around the property and borders blooming with bee-friendly plants such as globe thistles, widow flower and lavender.
+There are several wild bee colonies around the property and borders blooming with bee-friendly plants such as globe thistles, calendula and lavender.

 The wildflower meadow near the car park is bursting with life too as bees and butterflies hover around the clover, the cowslip and the rare bee orchids.

 Peacock, Admiral and Comma butterflies are among the 30+ different types of flying insects at Dyrham Park, wonderful flashes of blue and orange skimming through the long grasses.